juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essence-of-Object-Orientation.markdown

 - Responsibilities $\to$ Behaviors
 	- A set of responsibilities that the object has to undertake implicitly defines a role inside a collaboration.
 (Role is an abstraction of objects having common responsibilities)
 	- Abstraction of collaborations can be made by replacing objects into roles, like a placeholder, therefore achieving simplicity (purpose of abstraction itself), flexibility (changing objects inside a collaboration easily) and reusability (in another collaborative situation).
-	- Roles imply behavior compatability, and hence replacability among objects.
+	- Roles imply behavior compatibility, and hence substitutable among objects.
 	- Object may have more than one role, so type is usually a specialization of role.
+		- Let there be a set of objects.
+Object can be classified via roles (Intension: Does the object has the role or not?).
+Some objects can be inside the intersection (Objects who have multiple roles).
+Each partition of the set of the whole object can be defined as type.
 		- ex) Role: AbstractClass (Closed for modification), Type: ImplementedClass (Extended by openness of AbstractClass)
 - OO is not about concentrating on relationship between classes, as classes are a mere tool to concentrate on collaboration between objects.
 - OO is about assigning adequate responsibilities to adequate objects.
 Good OO practice is about thinking objects in a collaborative context.